-Standing around its ex-libris, the roman amphitheatre, Pula was the first warning about the way the Croatians try to make history survive to their long tradition of war after war.
+Standing around its ex-libris, the roman amphitheater, Pula was the first warning about the way the Croatians try to make history survive to their long tradition of war after war.
 Built and destroyed, rebuilt and destroyed again, new monuments over the ruins of the old ones, life and death are always present everywhere, in a mix of dates, stiles, and influences.

 Promoted as the most complete Roman amphitheatre, that may only apply to its external walls.